srirams04/mock-stock-organizer/README.md

 # Mock Stock
-This is a GUI application simulating the stock market where you can track the shares transacted between companies, the severity of the PR crises a company faces and the quality of the PR responses it releases.
+This is a desktop GUI application simulating the stock market where one can track the shares transacted between companies and also manage their PR crises and PR responses.

 ## Features
 1. Multiple worlds can exist simultaneously.
 A world is analogous to a stock market hosting a set of companies which can interact with each other.
 Inter-world interactions are NOT possible.